(TA Proper is the third of six theories comprising the body of TA Theory)

 Introduction

 It is only a matter of time that two persons, when they come in contact with each other, will say something to acknowledge the presence of another.
 This interaction which incorporates recognition is called a Transaction.
 A transaction is a unit of social intercourse.
 It aids social action.
-It comprises of a transactional stimulus and related transactional response.
+It comprises a set of transactional stimulus and related transactional response.
 A transaction originates in an ego state in one person and is directed at an ego state in another person.
 Thus they are vectors.
 Transactions convey information i.e. they are carriers of communication.
 Communication in turn has two components verbal and non verbal.
 Transactions also help in the exchange of strokes.
+Thus they afford recognition.

 Transactional Analysis Proper is used to distinguish this topic from the whole of Transactional Analysis.
-TA theory of transactions covers all the possible types of transactions that occur between individuals.
+It is so called because it is the backbone of the body of TA Theory.
+Analysis of transactions helps to identify the participating ego states and the nature of interactions helps in implementing game analysis.
+It covers all the possible types of transactions that occur between individuals.
 It is also a theory of communication.
-It helps to identify the active ego states that participate in interactions and the nature of interactions that occur in close relationships.

 Characteristic features of Transactions